Cirkit Designer Logo

 2. Connect the Solar Panel: After the battery is connected, attach the solar panel to the controller.
 Ensure the polarity is correct.

-3. Connect the Load (Optional): If you are powering a DC load directly, connect it to the load terminals on the controller.
+3. Connect the Load: If you are powering DC devices directly, connect the load to the designated terminals on the controller.

 4. Power On: Once all connections are secure, the controller will automatically detect the system voltage and begin operation.